 \begin{proposition} \cite{zbMATH05577991} The Newton plane branches are up to an isomorphism the plane curves defined by

 with $p,q\geq 0$ coprime integers (and $f$ has only one Puiseux characteristic pair). \end{proposition}

-Every curve contained in a Newton plane curve is also Newton non-degenerate.
-So, now, we describe the equations of Newton Plane curves through their defining polynomials (or power series) as well as the (equational) relations between their different branches.
+Recall that every curve which is contained in a Newton plane curve is also Newton non-degenerate.
+So we can describe the equations of Newton plane curves through their defining polynomials (or power series) as well as the (equational) relations between their different branches.

-\begin{theorem} Newton Plane curves $\mathcal{C}\subset k^2$ are defined (up to an isomorphism) as such:
+\begin{theorem} Any Newton plane curve $\mathcal{C}\subset k^2$ is defined (up to an isomorphism) by: